hms-dbmi/fairpath/README.md

     * warmup_scheduler

 ## Whole Slide Images Tiling
 We extracted 512-by-512 tiles from WSIs at 20X magnification.
-Please see [this README](tile_extraction/README.md) for
+Please see [this README](tile_extraction/README.md) for details.

 ## Data Preparation